MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOHubSiteAssociation.md

 ---
 external help file:
 applicable: SharePoint Online
-title: Connect-SPOHubSite
+title: Remove-SPOHubSiteAssociation
 schema: 2.0.0
 ---

-# Connect-SPOHubSite
+# Remove-SPOHubSiteAssociation

 ## SYNOPSIS
-Connects a site to a hub site.
+Removes a site from its associated hub site.

 ## SYNTAX

 ```
-Connect-SPOHubSite [-Site] <SpoSitePipeBind> `
+Remove-SPOHubSiteAssociation [-Site] <SpoSitePipeBind>
--HubSite <SpoHubSitePipeBind> `
 [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use this cmdlet to connect a site to a hub site.
+Use this cmdlet to remove an association between a site and a hub site.

 If the site or hub site doesn’t exist, this cmdlet returns a “File not found” error.